 With only 5 Board members, there are few to accomplish the necessary tasks.
 Please consider helping on a committee and contributing to your community well-being.
 Board members are unpaid volunteers who spend much time to keep the HOA running.
 We would love some other hands on deck.

-- John Fitzgerald, Board Member, has volunteered to chair a social committee to organize events for the complex, for example, movie nights.
+- John Fitzgerald, a resident and prior Board member, has volunteered to chair a social committee to organize events for the complex, for example, movie nights.
 If you are interested in participating on this committee or have ideas to share, please email John at firstname.lastname@example.org.

 - Ann Moore is chair of the Landscape committee.
 Contact her to participate.
 Our next project is a multi-year landscape of the unit fronts-- first step planning the landscape; some residents have also expressed interest in a community garden.